 - Phone 2: (+231) 886 843 197

 - Email: firstname.lastname@example.org

 Fields of Intervention:

-DCI-Liberia was created in Liberia in order to promote and defend children’s rights.
-Therefore, several actions are undertaken in the following priority issues:
+In 2009, DCI-Liberia was created an established in order to promote and defend the human rights of children.
+It develops its own programs according to Liberian children’s needs and priorities and is registered in accordance with the Liberian NGO Law.
+Today, several actions are undertaken in the following priority issues:

 - Child labour and child trafficking